 Please give details of your complaint, including whether you have spoken to anybody at the school about it.
-What actions do you feel might resolve the problem at this stage?
+Miles and the section of the control What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

-Signature.

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: